ladroxd/GamesenseLoader/README.md

 - [ ] Clear the console output After Major events.
 - [ ] Make loader open CSGO automatically (Working on it as currently it only works if you have CSGO in default Path)
-- [ ] Make loader download dll from this GitHub repo
+- [ ] Make loader download dll from this GitHub repo.